Body- Worn Cameras

 In most circumstances, body-worn camera recordings shall not be intentionally terminated until reaching the conclusion of an encounter.
 Exceptions to this rule may include the following:

-Anytime a recording is terminated prior to the end of an encounter, the reason(s) should be documented both on the body-worn camera recording before deactivation and in the subsequent police report.
+Anytime a recording is intentionally terminated prior to the end of an encounter, the reason(s) should be documented verbally on the BWC recording before deactivation and in the subsequent police report.
 If no police report is filed, but a citation has been generated, the reason(s) for the early termination should be recorded on the citation.

 450.5.2 ADVISEMENTS AND CONSENT

-However, when initiating a police action as described in Section 450.5 (When to Activate), officers, when asked about by a citizen, should advise persons they are being recorded with the body-worn camera, unless the officer has reason to believe that doing so will endanger his or her own safety, the safety of another officer, or the safety of a member of the public or will interfere with the conduct of an investigation.
+However, when initiating a police action as described in Section 450.5 (When to Activate), officers, when asked about by a citizen, should advise persons they are being recorded with the BWC, unless the officer has reason to believe that doing so will endanger his or her own safety, the safety of another officer, or the safety of a member of the public or will interfere with an investigation.

-When an officer’s legal grounds for a search of a residence is based solely on consent and the officer(s) conducting the search plan to record the search using their body-worn camera, they are required to both advise and obtain consent to record with a body-worn camera from the person, with legal standing, who is being recorded and/or searched.
+When an officer's legal grounds for a search of a residence is based solely on consent and the officer(s) conducting the search plan to record the search using their BWC, they are required to both advise and obtain consent to record with a BWC from the person, with legal standing, who is being recorded and/or searched.
 This does not apply to crimes in progress or other circumstances that would allow the officer to be lawfully present without a warrant.
-This section does not prevent an officer from conducting a consent search when a body-worn camera is not in their possession.
+This section does not prevent an officer from conducting a consent search when a BWC is not in their possession.

 450.5.3 WHEN NOT TO ACTIVATE

-Personnel are not required to activate the camera system during routine, incidental contact with a citizen (e.g., giving directions or on lunch breaks).
+Officers are not required to activate the BWC system during incidental contact with a citizen or routine activity (e.g., giving directions or on lunch breaks, routine walkthroughs, meal pickups).

-Officers will not knowingly activate the body-worn camera in the following circumstances:
+Officers will not knowingly activate the BWC in the following circumstances:

-The monitoring of persons based solely upon the person’s political or religious beliefs or upon the exercise of the person’s constitutional rights to freedom of speech and religious expression, petition and assembly under the United States and California Constitutions, or because of the content or viewpoint of the person’s protected speech is prohibited; however, the activation of a body-worn camera is authorized if an officer believes those involved in a protected activity are becoming adversarial (refer to section 450.5 E)
+J. The monitoring of persons based solely upon the person's political or religious beliefs or upon the exercise of the person's constitutional rights to freedom of speech and religious expression, petition and assembly under the United States and California Constitutions, or because of the content or viewpoint of the person's protected speech is prohibited; however, the activation of a BWC is authorized if an officer believes those involved in a protected activity are becoming adversarial (refer to section 450.5 )

 450.5.4 WHEN TO POWER OFF